Sept 2,3, 2007

 Next morning, we decided to take little known route to Lava Beds.
 We would take Montague (4) and drive through and through the Klamath forest to 97 instead of taking 5 S and then 97N.
 The drive proved significantly adventurous that we had thought it would be.
 Inside the jungle we were throughly lost and the road was very hard to drive as it was unpaved and full or fallen rocks.
 There were quite a few bifurcations in the road with no signs at all.
 Soon we realized we were completely lost.
 We had to back track several times upon reaching dead ends.
 At each bifurcation we would take a mental note of landmarks to help us in back-tracking.

 One thing we knew was that if we headed east we would eventually hit 97 at some point as it ran north-south.
 Until we could see Mount Shasta we drove east by making sure that the mount was always to our left.
 After sometime the jungle grew very thick and mount shasta was not visible anymore.
 Now we used the sun (the direction of the shadows) to figure out that we were going east.
 Finally, after 2.5 hours of driving based on reasoning and faith when we finally emerged our of the forest and saw civilization we were quite thrilled.
 We were not quite sure where we were until we saw the sign 97 and realized that our plan had indeed worked.
 By correlating the towns with our map we eventually figured out where we were.
-I will always remember this drive since I have never ever been this lost inside a thick jungle.
+I will always remember this drive since I have never

 The Lava flow beds were nothing like we had seen before.
 The path of destruction that the Lava flow took looks like a river of charred stones and the enormousness of it is astounding.
 There was lava flow on both sides of the road and we parked aside to collect some rocks.